 Escape – there’s freedom in isolation, being alone with your thoughts, accompanied only by Nature.

 Enjoy – the very simplest and smallest of things.
 There is more joy to be found upon a butterfly’s wing than in a town of opulence.

-The Priory Logo
+The Fennel's Priory logo

 The Priory logo was discovered in a 19th century natural history book.
-It's a marsh marigold – representative of how the Priory grew from waterside places – and tips its hat to the cowslip illustration used in the books written by 'BB' that inspired Fennel's earliest writing.
+It's a marsh marigold – representative of how the Priory grew from waterside places – and tips its hat to the cowslip illustration used in the countryside books written by 'BB' that inspired Fennel's earliest writing.

-Imagery is very important in communicating the Priory message.
+Imagery is very important in communicating the Fennel's Priory message.
 Our brand colour is a burgundy-maroon that we call ‘Priory Red’.
 Fennel displays it on his waistcoats and items of clothing, his fishing rods, pens, ink, in fact everywhere he can.
 Why?
 Because it represents his origins as a writer.

 The colour is taken from an old foolscap box file that was given to Fennel in 1987 by his schoolteacher.
 The school had just published his first book – a fantasy story entitled ‘Escape from Kraznir’ – and he was instructed to use the box to store his writing.
 He's since amassed dozens of box files containing manuscripts and letters, but the original box file remains the one that contains his most precious writing and correspondence.
 It contains – and signifies – his thirty-year writing career.